 4. Reinstall Instagram

 Moving on.
 Reinstalling an Android app immediately get’s you the latest app version.
 If the previous steps failed, you might as well go for the reinstallation and check if the problem is solved.
 You can uninstall Instagram from Home Screen, just tap & hold on to the Instagram shortcut and select Uninstall from the contextual menu.
 Alternatively, just open the Play Store and uninstall Instagram from there.

 Once you’ve removed the app, restart your device and install Instagram again.
 Sign in and, after that, you shouldn’t have any issues with the app.

 5. Leave the Beta program

 The Beta program for Instagram on Android is almost always full as people are keen to get the latest features as soon as possible.
-And, truth to be told, those Beta releases are usually quite stable.
-However, the main purpose of the Beta program is to test new features and, sometimes, these break the app.
+And, truth be told, those Beta releases are usually quite stable.
+However, the main purpose of the Beta program is to test new features, and, sometimes, these break the app.

 The latest example that comes to mind is the new Reshare option that allows you to share posts from other people from the Create mode.
 I’m a bit perplexed by the idea, but it should be good enough when they iron out the bug that keeps crashing Stories when trying to add Text to Reshare.

 So, based on that example (and there are a few more), we can recommend leaving the Beta program and sticking to the public release of the app.
 Here’s how to leave Instagram Beta on Play Store: